 An orbital sander (or random orbit sander) performs the hard work of sanding for you; it’ll extract the dust and help to reduce scratches, all in a compact and comfortable palm grip tool.

 Why the Random Orbit Makes a Difference

 One of the biggest problems with sanding is trying to avoid scratches in the workpiece.
 Whether you’re sanding by hand with a block or using an electric belt or detail sander, there’s a good chance you’ll leave scratches that are a pain to remove.

 In steps the orbital sander.
 As it sounds, instead of moving in a predictable way that can lead to scratch marks, the path of the sanding pad is randomised with an offset cam that creates ellipses as well as standard rotations.
 Sounds complicated, but it’s basically a wobbly head that means you don’t get those irritating tiny looping scratches common to detail sanders.

 Get a Grip

-The bit where your hand goes on a random orbital sander is for more than just grip though, the best ones reduce the vibrations that travel up your arm and tire you out, especially when you’re sanding acres of timber or plastics.
+The hand placement on a random orbital sander is for more than just grip though.
+The best random orbit sanders have a soft grip that reduces the vibrations that travel up your arm and tire you out, especially when you’re sanding acres of timber or plastics.

-Most of the best orbital sanders are single-handed machines, they’re light and nimble to use but still pack a punch when it comes to smoothing out surfaces.
-Try out a few different sanders before you find a grip that’s comfortable and lets you work for long periods of time without having to rest a shaken arm.
+Most random orbital sanders are single-handed machines – they’re light and nimble to use but still pack a punch when it comes to smoothing out surfaces.

-All the orbital sanders I’ve featured on my list come with dust collection systems- either little bags or filtered boxed that promise to remove the dust from the air and stop the sanding pads from clogging up so quickly.
-They work, to a point, but it’s always a better idea to connect your sander to a shop vac if you can.
+All the orbital sanders I’ve featured on my list come with dust collection systems- either little dust bags or filtered boxes that promise to remove the dust from the air and stop the sanding pads from clogging up quickly.
+They work, to a point, but it’s always a better idea to connect your orbital sander to a dedicated dust extractor if you can.